Join Here | Log In

 Additionally, methylation, hydroxylation (addition of a hydroxyl group), hydrolysis, and sulfation reactions are utilized for transforming mycotoxins for excretion from the body.[ref]

-Some natural health websites write about mold genes and refer to certain HLA types (HLR-DRB1, HLA-DRB3, HLA-DRB4, and HLA-DRB5).
+Some natural health practitioners write about mold genes and refer to certain HLA types (HLA-DRB1, HLA-DRB3, HLA-DRB4, and HLA-DRB5).
 These HLA types are pretty common — found in over a quarter of the population.
 About 20 years ago, practitioners found that people with these HLA types were over-represented in having mold reactions.
 They described symptoms of mold illness include fatigue, muscle pain, headaches, sinus problems, vision problems, brain fog, mood swings, vertigo, joint pain, weakness, and more.
-While these symptoms are not an exact match for what is seen in mycotoxin research, all of them could have mitochondrial dysfunction at the core.

 The only published research on the HLA genes and mold symptoms is a couple of case studies.[ref][ref]
 While these HLA types may have a link to being more prone to an immune system reaction from mold exposure, I am not finding anything other than a link between asthma, HLA types, and mold sensitivity in children.[ref]

 Does a lack of peer-reviewed research mean that people don’t really have mold illness?
 Of course not.
 Clinicians make valid discoveries about health all the time, and not everything is written in a peer-reviewed journal.
-But here I’m sticking with just explaining what high-quality research studies show.
+However, I’m sticking with just explaining what high-quality research studies show.

 What does research show as far as the connection between genes and mycotoxin detoxification?